lorensen/VTKExamples/src/VTKBook/03Chapter3.md

 ## 3.6 Coordinate Systems

-There are four coordinate systems commonly used in computer graphics and two different ways of representing points within them (**Figure3-14**).
+There are four coordinate systems commonly used in computer graphics and two different ways of representing points within them (**Figure 3-14**).
 While this may seem excessive, each one serves a purpose.
 The four coordinate systems we use are: *model*, *world* , *view*, and *display*.

 The model coordinate system is the coordinate system in which the model is defined, typically a local Cartesian coordinate system.
 If one of our actors represents a football, it will be based on a coordinate system natural to the football geometry (e.g., a cylindrical system).
 This model has an inherent coordinate system determined by the decisions of whoever generated it.
 They may have used inches or meters as their units, and the football may have been modeled with any arbitrary axis as its major axis.